Nearshore Software Development in Mexico 2023 - Alcor BPO

 *Non-compliance of all the above may result in fines or even legal liability.

-So, to avoid these challenges of nearshoring software development to Mexico, it’s better for IT companies to set up their own team of programmers.
+So, what is the way to work around these challenges of nearshoring to Mexico?
+Setting up your own team of programmers!
 Basically, there are 2 options: hire top IT headhunters for a tech company or partner with a BPO agency.
-The latter covers a much wider spectrum of non-core activities though, including IT recruitment, HR, payroll, and manage taxes for businesses that move to Mexico from the USA.
+The latter covers a much broader spectrum of non-core activities, including IT recruitment, HR, payroll, and management of taxes for businesses that move to Mexico from the USA.

 Challenges & Risks of Nearshoring to Mexico